DiaHere/Gesa_Power_House_performance_full_analysis/README.md

 ### 3. Financial Health Analysis
 * **Identify Profit Drivers:** Identify which months generate higher ticket revenue versus which months generate higher donor engagement, and determine which events fall within those months.
   -  I plan to further analyze the specific events in months where ticket revenue exceeded donations using Python, allowing a deeper investigation into which productions or programming patterns contribute most to earned-income peaks
-* **Attribute Revenue:** Isolate specific months and events that generate the highest net financial gain for the organization.
+* **Attribute Revenue:** Isolate the specific months that generate the highest net financial gain and list the events contributing to that gain.
+  - I will use Python NLP to categorize event types and determine which kinds of programming contribute most to this seasonal revenue peak.
 * **Test Hypothesis:** Verify if higher attendance months correlate with increased donation revenue or if donations follow a different cycle.
 * **Map Trends:** Chart monthly financial performance to pinpoint the theatre's strongest and weakest fiscal periods.